 Its lustrous, dark green leaves change to glossy red and reddish-purple in the fall.
 Half-inch dark blue berries ripen in early fall.

-14. Virginia Sweetspire (Itea virginica)
+14. Virginia Sweetspire

-15. Witch Hazel (Hamamelis virginiana)
+15. Witch Hazel

-The plant prefers full sun to part shade and doesn’t mind clay soils, though it does perform best in moist, well-drained dirt.
+Witch hazel prefers full sun to part shade and doesn’t mind clay soils, though it does perform best in moist, well-drained dirt.

-Extract of the plant’s leaves, twigs, and bark is used in the cosmetics industry as an astringent.
+Extracts of the plant’s leaves, twigs, and bark is used in the cosmetics industry as an astringent.